ministryofjustice/aws-sharepoint-connector/README.md

 ### Azure app registration

 An Azure app has to be registered in Entra ID.
 This will be bespoke to your project and provide the connection to the Sharepoint site and is what the connector will authenticate into via the secret key.
 To request a new Azure app and have it connected to your Sharepoint site, raise a demand request by following the instructions [here](https://user-guide.staff-identity.service.justice.gov.uk/documentation/guidance/appreg.html#application-registrations-sso).
+You can do this in terraform against the staff infrastructure authentication services repo (see [EM setup](https://github.com/ministryofjustice/staff-identity-idam-entra-infra/tree/main/terraform/envs/live/hmpps-electronic-monitoring-data) for an example), then post to [#staff-identity-authentication-services](https://moj.enterprise.slack.com/archives/C04AFS7TV7S).

 The app will require these permissions:
-- `Sites.Read.All`
+- `sites.selected`

-- `Files.ReadWrite.All`
+You will then need to speak to the File and Data Management team, who will grant your app access to the specific sharepoint sites you need access to.

 ### Azure app details & secret